weronikaolejniczak/travellan/README.md

 ### Android
 - `yarn start` to start the metro bundler, in a dedicated terminal
-- `yarn android` to run the Android application (remember to start a simulator or connect an Android phone)
+- `yarn android` to run the Android application

 ### iOS
 - `cd ios`
 - `pod install` to install pod dependencies
 - `cd ..` to come back to the root folder
 - `yarn start` to start the metro bundler, in a dedicated terminal
-- `yarn ios` to run the iOS application (remember to start a simulator or connect an iPhone phone)
+- `yarn ios` to run the iOS application

 ## License
+Not chosen yet.